-Software which use large amounts of data like Graphics, Video or Media editing software also create temporary files.
+Software that uses large amounts of data like Graphics, Video, or Media editing software also create temporary files.
 Such created temporary files are more often than not, left behind even when the task is over, leading to their wasting disk space.

 Temporary Files are also created for backup purposes, by programs.
 For instance, Microsoft Office saves a Temporary File of the open document every few minutes.
 If you save the document and exit, the Temporary File gets deleted.
 If the program crashes unexpectedly, the Temporary File is not deleted.
 They can thus be useful to help recover lost data if the program or the system crashes.